 With everything in place the day of your session arrives!
 Expect to be in the studio anywhere from 3-5 hours.
 I will not do any more than two such sessions in a day.
 These shoots will consist of anywhere from 1 to 2 hours in arrival and preparation, styling and wardrobing.
 Once wardrobing is completed we will begin your primary session, this is where we will meticulously work for several poses to create your photo for publication.
 The stylist will be on set to assist me with on the spot touchups and wardrobe finessing.
 I will be shooting tethered to a laptop/ipad which I will use to review images real time with the scrutiny of a publisher and make necessary adjustments.
 We may even shoot some 4K video footage of you review frame by frame looking for that “sweet spot” pose to photograph several variations of.
 Once I obtain a selection of images I feel are suitable for publishing we can then resume your session as I normally shoot with a lot more variety to provide you with a large number of images to have for you from this once in a lifetime experience.
 After your session concludes, schedule permitting, we can break for lunch or dinner and discuss with you the ways with which being in an issue of the magazine can be used to your advantage.

 What does all this cost?
 Remarkably these sessions have an introductory price of $500.
 This is just $100 more than my pricing has been for a session of this type that is much less “hands on” with art direction by me, in fact in time alone I am actually working for less money with a session like this.
 I want to facilitate creating something great that much.
 PLUS in addition to the 6 edits I included with that $400 session I will add two more images that I choose for publication that I will likely spend several hours obsessing over because my skill and commitment is on the line to “deliver”.
 If you hired me for this level of editing apart from this shoot I would be talking $40+ per image.
-Not only is the session longer and more focused, not only do you get those additional intensive edits but with this introductory pricing you also have access to additonal copies of the issue you will be in at wholesale.
-As these are clearly a cut above any other publication you will be published in it is not at all a stretch to say you could autograph and sell them for $30 a copy.
-With a wholesale cost at no more than $10 per copy if you could pick them up at the studio 10 copies signed and sold for $30 would earn you back $200.
-Have enough fans to buy 20 copies?
-Your curated session would then only have cost you $100, you will have to stress to them this magazine isn’t anything like the others you may have promoted that they purchased, I do believe firmly many fans have been conditioned to think “Magazines” models are in are over priced and not worth the money they cost.
-If you do not have a copy or have never seen a copy of Retro Lovely I will send you an issue with a curated session deposit so you can fully get your head around the difference and what it could do for you.
+If you are able to do lunch or dinner during your session, and consider the extra edits and the copy of the issue, the $100 more that this session costs over my original $400 shoot package you will easily see how this is an even greater value overall.
+Again this is an introductory price.

 - Application and Portfolio Review